STEP Program – Manager

 ESSENTIAL DUTIES AND RESPONSIBILITIES include, but are not limited to:

-10% Participate in strategic planning at the City-level.
+10% Participate in strategic planning with government partners.
 Attend relevant meetings and information sessions.
 Liaison with other UWCM partners in the housing space.

 10% Time spent on administrative responsibilities, including internal team meetings, UWCM staff meetings, regular supervision, payroll and attendance documentation, and tracking hours for grants billing.

-ACCOUNTABILITY: In order to be successful in this job, the Lead Case Manager must consistently demonstrate competency in:
+ACCOUNTABILITY: In order to be successful in this job, the STEP Manager must consistently demonstrate competency in: